42LyonTuteurs/rush-01/resources/subject_rush01.md

-Rush   - 01 -   O. F. C.
+subject_rush01

 ## Introduction

----
+* * *

 ![Gman.webp](./_resources/15aaee7b7dca4f32b553235be102af92.webp)

----
+* * *

 ### *-Point insertion-*

 **G-man** \- "*Rise and shine Mr. Freeman, rise and shine.
 Not that I wish to imply that you have been sleeping on the job.
 No one is more deserving of a rest than you.*

 *And all the effort in the world would have gone to waste until....
 Well lets just say your hour has come again.
-The right man in the wrong place can make all the difference in the world.
+The right man at the wrong place can make all the difference in the world.
 So wake up Mr. Freeman, wake up and smell the ashes.*

 > *(The g-man slowly fades away into the background and his image is replaced with the viewpoint of Gordon Freeman on a train pulling into a station)*